 A tip:

-If you know they put a sight ward somewhere feel free to destroy it by making it visible by a Vision Ward especially when the have champions with stealth abilities on their team.
+If you know they put a sight ward somewhere feel free to destroy it by making it visible by a

-(Please kids, don't feed mommy's gold necklace to your dog- rather send it to me)
+(Please kids, don't feed mommy's gold necklace to your dog- rather send it to me

 The jungle at Twisted Treeline is a little bit like playing roulette, as it is not static but some of the encounters appear quite randomly at certain positions.
 This sometimes means that you can't for sure say: "ok, first i kill those animals and then I go and kill those Rabid Wolves"- when instead there are only Ghasts.